DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Implementation details

 \section{Implementation details}

-In this paper, we establish the VQ-VAE compression and VQGAN generation tasks to compare the performance of different VQ optimization methods within these two frameworks.
-This section provides the implementation details of these two tasks.
-There are some hyperparameters that are shared for both of these two tasks, which are mentioned in the following.
+In this paper, we establish the VQ-VAE image compression, VQGAN image generation, and DAC speech coding tasks to compare the performance of different VQ optimization methods within these three frameworks.
+This section provides the implementation details of these three tasks.
+There are some hyperparameters that are shared for all three of these tasks, which are mentioned in the following.

-\paragraph{Mutual hyperparameters for VQ-VAE compression and VQGAN generation} In both VQ-VAE compression and VQGAN generation tasks, we set the loss coefficients in \cref{eq:ste_loss,eq:gs_loss} as $\alpha=\varphi=1$, and $\beta=0.25$.
+\paragraph{Mutual hyperparameters for different tasks} In all VQ-VAE compression, VQGAN generation, and DAC speech coding tasks, we set the loss coefficients in \cref{eq:ste_loss,eq:gs_loss} as $\alpha=\varphi=1$, and $\beta=0.25$.
 The EMA decay factor is fixed at $\gamma=0.99$ for all experiments in the paper.
 The ST-GS temperature $\tau$ is exponentially annealed from $\tau_{\text{start}}=1$ to $\tau_{\text{min}}=0.1$ over the training epochs (for more details see \cref{app:gs_implementation}).